AdventHealth Wauchula

-AdventHealth Wauchula is a non-profit hospital in Wauchula, Florida, United States owned by AdventHealth.
+Adventist Health System-Sunbelt, Inc. (doing business as AdventHealth Wauchula) is a non-profit hospital in Wauchula, Florida, United States owned by AdventHealth.
 The medical facility is a critical access hospital and a statutory rural hospital.
 In 1988, the hospital received national attention after it was revealed that two babies were switched at birth there in 1978.
 In 2019, AdventHealth Wauchula received a bomb threat that forced it to evacuate.

 History

 In 1968, construction began on the first hospital in Wauchula, Florida.
 In 1970, Hardee Memorial Hospital opened.

 In late July 1992, hospital filed for Chapter 11 bankruptcy protection with the United States Bankruptcy Court in Tampa.
 The Chapter 11 bankruptcy protection had nothing to do with the baby-swap incident.

 Also in July 1992, the only physician who worked at the hospital quit their job and the medical facility closed later that month.
 When the hospital closed it had been going by the name Crest Medical Center.
 In 1994, Adventist Health System had reopened it as Walker Memorial Hospital Wauchula.

 On May 31, 2016, there was a groundbreaking for a new hospital.
-The new 50,000-square-foot facility was being built on U.S. Route 17 for $32 million about 0.75 mi to the northeast.
-It would have twenty-five beds, a fifteen bed emergency department and extensive therapy rooms.
+The new 50000 sqfoot facility was being built on U.S. Route 17 for $32 million about 0.75 mi to the northeast.
+It would have twenty-five beds, a fifteen-bed emergency department and extensive therapy rooms.
 On December 21, 2017, Florida Hospital Wauchula opened.
 In 2018, the Hardee County Industrial Development Authority purchased the old location for $2 million.

 On January 2, 2019, Florida Hospital Wauchula rebranded to AdventHealth Wauchula.

 On November 8, the hospital received a bomb threat forcing it to evacuate all of its patients and employees.
 First responders from Desoto County, Hardee County, Highlands County, Manatee County, Polk County, Florida Highway Patrol and the Florida Fish and Wildlife Conservation Commission all responded to a 911 call from the hospital.
 But they could not find a bomb in the facility.

 On January 1, 2021, all hospitals were required to have their chargemaster on its website by the Centers for Medicare & Medicaid Services.
 In a 2022, survey most hospitals in Florida, including AdventHealth Wauchula, were found to have failed to comply with the Hospital Price Transparency Law; the hospital came into full compliance with the law in February 2023.